AP Interview: Scolari faces his last Copa Libertadores final - WHIZ News

 It’s the third straight all-Brazilian final in South America’s most prestigious club competition.

-The match at Guayaquil, Ecuador, looks like being a landmark for Scolari, affectionately known as “Big Phil.”
+The match at Guayaquil, Ecuador, looks like being a landmark for the 73-year-old Scolari, affectionately known as “Big Phil.”

 “This career is coming to an end indeed,” Scolari told The Associated Press in Sao Paulo earlier this month.
 “If we win the Copa Libertadores, it will be the pinnacle of a career for which I worked a lot.
 I never expected this much, winning all that I have won.”